max-hk/chrome-pdf-viewer/README.md

 - Scroll to the bottom and select `Look for another app on this PC`

-- Select the downloaded binary from "Release" page
+- Select the downloaded binary from [Releases](https://github.com/maxloh/chrome-pdf-viewer/releases) page

 ## How it works?